thanhld94/BattleCity/docs/first_meeting.md

   - drawEnemies(List<Enemy> enemies)
   - drawPlayer(Player player)

+# Enemy:
+## Description:
-# Enemy: A basic unit with basic pseudeo random movement.
+  - A basic unit with basic pseudeo random movement.
 Keep moving ahead until it reaches a wall, and fire when Player oobjec the base is insight.
 ## Attributes:
   - Position (row, col)
   - moving direction